 Our Favorite Local Market

 At this small and local market, you will find a small section of fruits, vegetables, meat, and fish.
-At the edge of the market, are vendors selling clothes and shoes.
+At the edge of the market, are vendors selling shoes, clothing, and toys.

 The food vendors make up for the majority of the market.
 And you can find anything you’re looking for in terms of Thai local food specialties.

 Look for the lady making papaya salads and the stall behind making curries.
 Delightful!